stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## New City Catechism
+## New City Catechism - What Does the Law of God Require?
-#### O people in Zion who dwell at Jerusalem; you shall weep no more.
-The Lord will surely be gracious to you at the sound of your cry; he will cause his majestic voice to be heard.
+#### O Lord God of hosts, hear our prayer; give ear, O God of Jacob.
+For a day in your courts is better than a thousand elsewhere.
-#####  Isaiah 30: 19a,30b
+#####  Psalm 84: 8,10

 ---